Reformatory district

 A preserve in the east end

-by SLHGreenspace, almost 2 years ago
+by SLHGreenspace, over 2 years ago

 Walking around the OR property is something we discovered when we moved to the Watson area in the east end.
 And now we love it even more for walking our dog.
 It is a haven in the east end and allows us to get away from daily routine.
 We love the historic nature with all the stone walls and bridges.